Saif045/React45/README.md

 clone the repo
-and use to run the code
+and run the code with

 npm run dev